Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Methods

-The reasoning behind our choice of fitness function is linked to the type of failure cases seen in Fig.~\ref{fig:failures}, but in summary, the best group of motion vectors is one that has: (a) numerous vectors, indicating many sources of illusory motion; (b) vectors as big as possible, indicating a strong illusory motion, but not too big (huge motion vectors tend to be due to instabilities in the optical flow module); (c) orientation and sense closely aligned to the some of the neighboring vectors, indicating agreement in the predicted motion; (d) opposite sense to the some of the neighboring vectors, indicating contrast in the predicted motion.
-For reasons that are not entirely clear, (d) seems to be necessary for humans to perceive the illusory motion, despite the fact that this condition does not objectively increase the amount or strength of motion vectors.
-Note that although not openly acknowledged, conditions (a) to (d) also accurately describe the vast majority of human-designed illusory motion images.
-In practice, to simplify the task of the network, we constrain the structure of the output images to circles with concentric bands of repeating patterns, the patterns on neighboring circles being inverted (Fig.~\ref{fig:illusions_bw}).
-In itself (for example when filled with random colors) this structure is not sufficient to induce illusory motion, but makes it easier for the generator to fulfill conditions (c) and (d).
-It is similar to the structure often used in the Rotating Snakes illusion.
+At first glance, it may seem like the best illusions would simply be the images with the biggest motion vectors: a big prediction error = a big illusion.
+In practice, we found that there are other conditions common to motion illusions (including the vast majority of human-created ones) that have a strong effect on observers.
+The best illusions combine these conditions: (a) numerous motion vectors, indicating many sources of illusory motion; (b) big motion vectors, indicating a strong illusory motion (technical caveat: huge motion vectors tend to be due to instabilities in the optical flow module); (c) vector orientation and sense closely aligned to the some of the neighboring vectors, indicating agreement in the predicted motion; (d) vectors with same direction but opposite sense to the some of the neighboring vectors, indicating contrast in the predicted motion (this condition is fullfilled by our choice of structure for the image: concentric circles with patterns alternating clockwise and counterclockwise directions).

-One generation of the genetic algorithm corresponds to one pass through each module: generating or mutating genomes and scoring the corresponding images.
-The next generation is created from the best genomes.
-EIGen can run indefinitely; we typically stop it when it converges (the best image remains the same from generation to generation) or when the fitness score seems high.
+While some of these conditions are acknowledged in the literature, the reasons behind their importance has not been elucidated.

+Through trial and error, we converge towards the following calculation to get a fitness score $fitness$ from a list of motion vectors \emph{list\_v}: